 Yes, cats are not as immediately social as dogs.
 They range in personality type from asshole to wet lap puddle, giving us an average companionship score that’s a full point lower than a dog.
-Their utility scores are also lower, because although they are great mousers and bug-catchers, they don’t have the dog’s drive to be obedient, making them less versatile.
+Their utility scores are also lower, because although they’re great mousers and bug-catchers, they don’t have the dog’s drive for obedience, making them less versatile.

 Where the cat really shines is in the amount of time it takes to take care of them.
 Cats need three things to get along in a household: food, water, and a clean litter box.
 Providing those three things takes me about ten minutes every week.
 In exchange for those ten minutes, you get almost two decades of companionship.
 It’s nowhere near the amount of time required by most animals on this list.
 You can even head out of town for the weekend without hiring a pet sitter.
 Leave extra food and water and most cats will take care of themselves.

 A cat’s ultra-fast metabolism means they spend more than half of each day sleeping.
 This makes them awesome pets for people who don’t have a lot of time to devote but still want companionship.

 I walked into an animal shelter last year intending to get the hardest-luck cat they had.
 I walked out with a fourteen-year-old with crippling shyness and alopecia.
 She had an evil face and peach-fuzz continents of baldness stretching across her body.
 She spent our entire meeting crammed in a corner, hissing.
 The whole effect was very Fun Size™ Lord Voldemort.
 I brought her home and let her go free under my bed, thinking I might rarely see her.
 I was fine with having a cat whose only presence in my life was a slight dip in the food bowl.

 Three days later, she emerged from underneath my bed and completely transformed my expectations of what a pet cat could be.